From Annual to Continuous: The Shift to Real-Time Performance Reviews and Why It Matters

 Concluding Words

 Performance reviews don’t have to be dreadful.
 Instead, they should motivate and empower employees to make strategic changes to be more productive and resourceful for the organizations.
-Only by making reviews continuous, on-going, and action-oriented can organizations get buy-in from employees and use the data insights to leverage their talent and achieve higher goals.
+Only by making reviews continuous, ongoing, and action-oriented can organizations get buy-in from employees and use the data insights to leverage their talent and achieve higher goals.

 Employee Engagement